 Don’t talk money until you know more about the project.
 A lot of people will reach out asking what your rates are without any project information, but you really shouldn’t answer this until you know more about what they need.
 There isn’t a one-price-fits-all approach with food photography, which a lot of potential restaurant clients don’t realize.
 Ask questions first, so you can provide a fair estimate for their project and your time.

 When shooting for restaurants, it’s important that you can be comfortable shooting in a variety of different lighting situations.
 Seeing the space ahead of time will help you figure out whether you can utilize natural light or if you may want to bring artificial lighting with you to the shoot.

 SET UP NEAR A WINDOW

-If you are a natural light shooter, make sure you can set up by a window.
-Usually a restaurant will let you shoot anywhere you want, so claim your spot with the best natural light.
+If you are a natural light shooter and don’t have experience with using artificial lighting, make sure you can set up by a window.
+Restaurants are usually really accommodating and let photographers set up where they want, so claim the spot you want that will give you the best light.

 BRING MINIMAL EQUIPMENT